MailToolbox/mail_plugger/docs/usage_of_fake_plugger_in_ruby_on_rails.md

 # How to use FakePlugger in Ruby on Rails

-**This Class was made for development and testing purpose.
-Please do not use on production environment.**
+**This Class was made for development and testing purposes.
+Please do not use it in the production environment.**

 ## SMTP

-After to add `mail_plugger` gem, create `config/initializers/mail_plugger.rb` file and add something similar.
+After adding the `mail_plugger` gem, create the `config/initializers/mail_plugger.rb` file and add something similar.

 ```ruby
 # NOTE: This is just an example for testing...